-Due to ongoing security concerns, U.S. (DOS) advises avoiding travel to Darién Province and the Mosquito Coast.
+Due to ongoing security concerns, U.S. (DOS) advises avoiding travel to Darién Province and remote areas of the Caribbean coast between the towns of Boca del Rio Chiriquí and Coclé del Norte.
 Canada (GAC) and Australia (DFAT) have more limited warnings.
 U.K. (FCO) has no current warning.

 Risk of attack by domestic terrorist groups exists in remote areas of Darién Province (including areas bordering Colombia).
 Targets may include public places and events, including those frequented by tourists.